psevestre/openid-fapi/Financial_API_Grant_Management.md

 * Some juridictions require client's and authorisation server's applications to provide a dashboard to a user to view and revoke authorisations given to the authorisation server.
 Querying the details of the grant allows clients to have access to the up-to-date status and contents of the consent.

 ## Replace the details of a grant
-A client wants to replace existing privileges of a certain grant with the new privileges but keep the grant id.
+A client wants to replace existing privileges of a certain grant with the new privileges.

 In some scenarios, clients might choose to replace the grant with the new one.
 Old privileges will be revoked and new privileges will be added if approved by the user.
 The client has to specify full details of the new request. grant_id will be kept the same.

+Examples:

+* In Australia, "replace" is supported when grant identifier is specified in the authorization request.

 ## Update the details of a grant
 A client wants to update details of the existing grant.
 Additional details are merged into the grant.

 This is especially useful, if the client wants to add privileges as needed to an existing grant in order to be able to access APIs with the same access token or obtain new access token from a single refresh token.
 In some scenarios, clients might choose to update to just extend the duration of a grant.

 The client only has to specify additional or amended authorisation details.
 The grant id will be kept the same.

+Examples that can be implemented using "update":

+* Time extension of an authorisation.

+* Other use cases that are covered OAuth Incremental Auhtorization (https://tools.ietf.org/html/draft-ietf-oauth-incremental-authz-04).

 ## Support for concurrent grants
 Some ecosystems allow multiple active authorisations between the same client, the same authorization server and the same user at the same time (concurrent grants).
 In order to support concurrent grants, at a minimum, a client needs an ability to reference and revoke a particular grant, as well as, ability to create a new grant where there is an existing grant between the same parties.

 Examples:

-In Australia, Data Recipients and Data Holders are mandated to support concurrent grants.
+* In Australia, Data Recipients and Data Holders are mandated to support concurrent grants (authorizations).
 It's Data Recipient's choice to decide if a new grant is the replacement of a previous grant or a new grant.

 # Use cases not supported

-## Historical grant or consent records
+## Historical grant, authorisation or consent records
 Grant Management specification allows a client to query the status and contents of a grant (user consent).
 This is designed for clients to understand what is included in current active grant.
 This is NOT designed to provide for legal, reporting or archiving purposes, for example, keeping 7 years of expired or revoked consents.

 ## Consent resource shared with other parties